lf-/gankra.github.io/blah/fix-rust-pointers/index.md

     ///
     /// By introducing a "representative" pointer into the process we can
     /// properly construct a new pointer with *its* segment and provenance,
     /// just as any other derived pointer would.
-This is equivalent to
+This *should* be equivalent
-    /// `offset`ting the given pointer to that address, so it needs to still
+    /// to `wrapping_offset`ting the given pointer to the new address.
+See the
-    /// be legal to perform that operation!
+    /// docs for `wrapping_offset` for the restrictions this applies.
     ///
     /// # Example
     ///